Parking on campus

 • Approved refunds will be processed by CellOPark on the 25th or 26th of each month for fee incurred in the previous month.
 Requests for parking refunds must be approved by UNSW.

-If you are a residential student, you must attach a current copy of the UNSW Student Accommodation Licence Agreement (Tenancy Agreement).
+Additionally, UNSW Residential Students must attach a current copy of the UNSW Student Accommodation Licence Agreement (Tenancy Agreement).

 Under the RMS Mobility Parking Scheme, mobility parking permit holders can park in any unreserved bay on campus for free.